Lecturing & Judging History

 1990 FOOD ASIA (SINGAPORE)

-After I have received 5 gold Medals for 5 entries I was also awarded with the most outstanding artist title.
-At the end of the competition, I was asked to display all my entries on a table for the special presentation (left).
-I received my second most outstanding pastry chef award in Singapore from Mr Huuber and Mr Alan Parker (right).
+After I have received 5 gold Medals for 5 entries I was also awarded the Most Outstanding Artist title.
+At the end of the competition, I was asked to display all my entries on a single table for the special presentation (left).
+I received my second most outstanding pastry chef award in Singapore from Mr Huuber and Mr Alan Palmer (right).

 My centrepieces were displayed in museums at Champagne FRANCE, Culinary Art Museum SWITZERLAND and the National Museum SINGAPORE.

 I have trained more than 250 local and overseas students in Singapore.
 I continue teaching in Australia at Yenmart Pastry Art and TAFE Colleges about sugar, chocolate centrepieces and pastry specialities.